medialab/hyphe/doc/config.md

 For installations using Docker, most of these variables should be set using Environment variables to be defined in the files `config-backend.env` and `config-frontend.env`.

+Some rare advanced options are not directly configurable for Docker using these Environment variables.
+You should not require those for most uses, but if necessary, you can edit them by editing the files within the `config` directory of Hyphe after the Docker container has been started at least once.

 ## Backend core API